infinum/eightshift-docs/website/docs/basics/the-structure.md

 ### Helpers

-All our helpers are stored here and in general you can directly use these classes without need to extend them.
+All our helpers are stored here and in general, you can directly use these classes without extending them.
 But if you want to extend the functionality of our helpers you can put them in this folder.

 ### I18n